Hillview PTO contributions are tax-deductible. Tax ID #20-1194928.

-H. Notwithstanding any other provision of these bylaws, the organization shall not engage in any activities prohibited (i) by an organization exempt from federal income tax under Section 501(c) (3) of the Internal Revenue Code, or (ii) by an organization, contributions to which are deductible under Section 170(c) (2) of the Internal Revenue Code.
+H. Notwithstanding any other provision of these bylaws (the “Bylaws”), the organization shall not engage in any activities prohibited (i) by an organization exempt from federal income tax under Section 501(c) (3) of the Internal Revenue Code, or (ii) by an organization, contributions to which are deductible under Section 170(c) (2) of the Internal Revenue Code.

 I. Upon the dissolution of this organization, after paying or adequately providing for the debts and obligations of the organization, the remaining assets shall be distributed to one or more non-profit funds, foundations, or organizations which have established their tax exempt status under Section 501(c) (3) of the Internal Revenue Code.

 B. Special Meetings.
-Additional meetings of the organization may be called, either by vote of the Executive Board or by petition of a minimum of twelve (12) Voting Members.
-The time and place of all Special Meetings shall be announced at least seven (7) calendar days prior to the meeting.
+Additional special meetings of the organization may be called, either by vote of the Executive Board (as defined below in Section VI.A) or by petition of a minimum of twelve (12) Voting Members.
+The time and place of such special meetings shall be announced at least seven (7) calendar days prior to the meeting.

 C. Quorum.
-Those persons present at a properly called General Membership or Special Meeting shall be designated as a quorum and shall be entitled to take action on behalf of the organization.
+Those persons present at a properly called General Membership Meeting or special meeting of the membership shall be designated as a quorum and shall be entitled to take action on behalf of the organization.

 D. Voting.
 A majority vote of the Voting Members present at any meeting shall be required for all action to be taken by the organization.

 G. Auditor.
-The Auditor shall be a member of the Executive Board, shall audit the books and records of the organization as of February and August, shall prepare and present to the Executive Board reports of such audits, and shall audit the books and records upon resignation of the Treasurer or Financial Secretary or at any other time deemed advisable by the Executive Board.
+The Auditor shall be a member of the Executive Board, shall audit the books and records of the organization as of February and as of August during their term of office, shall prepare and present to the Executive Board reports of such audits, and shall audit the books and records upon resignation of the Treasurer or Financial Secretary or at any other time deemed advisable by the Executive Board.

 H. Communications Chair.
 The Communications Chair shall be a member of the Executive Board.
 The Communications Chair shall oversee written and electronic PTO communications to members and staff to ensure the consistency and timeliness of messages.
 This will include overseeing the editorial process of the weekly school newsletter, and school communications on an as-needed basis, assisting with PTO membership drive communications and ensuring that the PTO website and PTO calendar are kept up-to-date.